-Paul also has extensive knowledge and understanding of the construction, maintenance and asset management requirements of the rail electrical infrastructure and extensive knowledge around not only technical challenges / evaluations but also requirements around systems and processes (e.g. Isolations / switching and asset registers and requirements of the Sydney Trains Maintenance teams.
+Paul will make a valuable member providing extensive knowledge around not only technical challenges / evaluations but also requirements around various systems and processes (e.g. Isolations / switching, Assurance and asset registers and requirements of the Sydney Trains Maintenance teams.

 Construction Manager – Bauhinia Electrification Project 2012 – 2015

-Responsible for ensuring a safe design and delivery method (SiD) was employed through implementing best practices including Safety in Design workshops, detailed management plans and safe work procedures across the project all to Aurizon requirements and specifications.
+Paul was responsible for ensuring a safe design and delivery method is employed through implementing best practices including Safety in Design workshops, detailed management plans and safe work procedures across the project all to Aurizon requirements and specifications.

 Construction Manager 2011 – 2012